-We started by reviewing the upgraded exterior components that included the stone and carriage garage doors.
+We started by reviewing the upgraded exterior components which includes the stone and carriage garage doors.
 Then, we went room-by-room through the house and verified any changes from the original house blueprints.
-The spec home showed the stairs to the basement being open and finished in a decorative way that included a cool lighting fixture over the staircase, an art shelf on the landing down the stairs, and a fixed rectangular window behind the light fixture.
-Although the spec home had this, we found out it is not standard on the blueprints to be finished this way.
-So, it’s very important to ask your builder, especially if you see a home already built, if the way it is shown built is the standard feature.
-Otherwise, we would’ve ended up with quite a surprise when they started to build a door and wall around the basement stairs on our main floor!
-It would’ve completely changed the open floor plan we loved so much!
+The spec home shows stairs to the basement being open in a decorative way including a cool light fixture over the staircase, an art shelf on the landing down the stairs, and a rectangular window behind the light fixture.
+The spec home has this, but it is not standard on the blueprints.
+It is very important to ask your builder, especially if you see a spec home already built, if the way it is shown is the standard feature.
+It would be quite a surprise to have a door and wall around the basement stairs on our main floor!
+It completely changes the open floor plan we love so much!

-You name it; we covered it.
-Even very small details like moving the dining room chandelier out 6 inches further to the hallway to accommodate our furniture better, and adding an additional electrical outlet in the closet of one of the bedrooms for hiding internet/wifi was discussed and noted by the builder.
+You name it; it is covered.
+Even very small details like moving the dining room chandelier out 6 inches further to the hallway to accommodate our furniture better, and adding an additional electrical outlet in the closet of one of the bedrooms for hiding internet/wifi connection.

-Of course, if we have any other changes after this point, there is a fee with the builder to add them, and structural changes are especially expensive to change later in the game.
-So, we feel confident we covered everything and paid the building deposit.
-Now, we’re on to the exciting part…
+Of course, if we have any other changes after this point, there is a fee with the builder to add them, and structural changes are especially expensive to change late in the game.
+So, we are confident about everything and we pay the building deposit.
+Now, is the exciting part…

 If you’re looking for more great ideas for your home check out House Plans and More on Pinterest for tons of inspiration!